IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Selection

 When a Chip is selected, a special check icon will appear at the far left to indicate this.
-The `🔣 Selection Icon` override provides the means to trigger this functionality.
-In Sketch, the smart layout rules applied to the Chip allow the layout to adjust accordingly when you set the icon you want to hide to ~No Symbol.
-While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.
+The `🔣 Selection Icon` override provides the means to trigger this functionality in Sketch.
+The smart layout rules applied to the Chip adjust its layout accordingly.
+In Adobe XD, the `🔣 Selection Icon` layer has to be made visible to achieve the same and the Stack on the Chip will adjust its layout in a similar way.
+If you don't want the Chip to be selected, simply delete the `🔣 Selection Icon` layer.

 <img class="responsive-img" src="../images/chip_idle_selected.png" srcset="../images/chip_idle_selected@2x.png 2x" />